-\subsection{Related work}
+\section{Related work}

-AfterLearnER is related to a number of previous works, with some significant differences that are summarized in \cref{bigcompa} along different axes, and will be discussed in turn in this Section.
+AfterLearnER is related to a number of previous works, with some significant differences that are summarized in \cref{bigcompa} along different axes and discussed in turn in this section.
 We are aware that many other works could have been cited here.
-We nevertheless did our best to cover the most prominent lines of related work, even if not citing all relevant papers in each subsection below.
+However, we did our best to cover the most prominent lines of related work, even if we did not cite all relevant papers in each subsection below to avoid bloating.